-monitoring requirements for six core components. is released.
+The Brampton Environmental Master Plan, which has extensive monitoring requirements for six core components, is released.
+2017

-creation of the Brampton 2040 Vision.
+The City of Brampton begins community engagement for the creation of the Brampton 2040 Vision.

-governments of five Nordic countries, hosts workshops in Brampton to help guide the city towards sustainability.
+Nordic City Solutions, a public-private platform facilitated by the governments of five Nordic countries, hosts workshops in Brampton to help guide the city towards sustainability.

-discussing, and refining the Plan.
+The CEERP Task Force endorses the final CEERP after a year of building, discussing, and refining the Plan.